gayeongpark/gayeongpark.github.io/_posts/2024-09-05-PORTS-PROTOCOLS.md

 This flow control is achieved by Windowing.
 Windowing occurs by allowing the receiver to specify the amount of data it can handle at a time.

-When sending data over the network, the transmission control protocol will use ports as part of its communication process.
-TCP uses ports to allow for the logical differentiation of services on a single physical machine.
+When sending data over the network, the transmission control protocol will use ports as part of its communication process. **TCP uses ports to allow for the logical differentiation of services on a single physical machine**.

 - Acknowledgement